rikardwissing/raspberry-pi-xmy-full-node/README.md

 1. Download Raspberry Pi Imager from https://www.raspberrypi.org/software/
 2. Mount the SD card to your computer
 3. Start Raspberry Pi Imager and install Raspberry Pi OS Lite on your SD card
-4. Open up the SD card in your computers explorer (you might need to remount the the SD card to make it show up)
+4. Open up the SD card in your computers explorer (you might need to remount the SD card to make it show up)
 5. If you plan to connect to the Pi remotely you need to create an empty file called `ssh` on the SD card
 6. If you want the Pi to connect to your wifi you should create a file called `wpa_supplicant.conf` on the SD card.
 Then paste the following into it (replacing `NETWORK-NAME` and `NETWORK-PASSWORD` with your wifi network name and password):